joaomede/mcp-hub/README_NEW.md

 We welcome and strongly encourage contributions from the community!

-Whether you're fixing a bug, adding features, improving documentation, or just sharing ideas—your input is incredibly valuable and helps make MCP Hub better for everyone.
+Whether you're fixing a bug, adding features, improving documentation, or just sharing ideas—your input is incredibly valuable and helps make mcpo better for everyone.

 Getting started is easy: